descope-sample-apps/notes-rebac/README.md

 - Clone the repo

 #### Server
-1. navigate to the server folder
+1. Navigate to the server folder
 ```
 cd server
 ```
-2. Set the following `.env` file in the server directory Our backend runs on Postgres, and we recommend connecting with a serverless option like [Neon](https://neon.tech/).
+2. Set the following `.env` file in the server directory Our backend runs on Postgres, and we recommend connecting with a managed service like [Neon](https://neon.tech/).
 You can get the Descope [Project ID](https://app.descope.com/settings/project) and [Management Key](https://app.descope.com/settings/company/managementkeys) from your Descope Dashboard.
 ```
 PGHOST=<DB-Host> # e.g 'ep-happy-flower-125243-pooler.us-west-2.aws.neon.tech'
 PGDATABASE=<DB-name> # e.g 'neondb'